 They can become so dependent on these psychoactive substances to control how they feel, before they realize it they’ll have developed a full-blown addiction and their bipolar disorder will not have improved at all.
 In fact, the opposite is usually true.
 Substance abuse has a substantially higher likelihood of intensifying the symptoms of bipolar disorder rather than alleviating them at all.

-Destination Hope: The Women’s Program is a Joint Commission accredited drug, alcohol and dual diagnosis treatment center for women in South Florida.
+Destination Hope is a Joint Commission accredited drug, alcohol and dual diagnosis treatment center in South Florida.
 The staff at Destination Hope understands how crucial it is to treat the co-occurring disorders of substance abuse and bipolar disorder simultaneously in order to be effective and have decades of combined experience doing just that.